 After Rostov decides to level an entire suburban neighbourhood, during Xmas no less (what’s with foreign baddies and Xmas?), the government calls in Matt Hunter (Norris) to take down Rostov once in for all and Matt is determined to finish the job this time, as he previously spared Rostov’s life.
-Matt makes sure to let Rostov know that, this time, he is going to die, going so far as spout the line “Time to die” during an interview on TV, just to enrage Rostov.
+Matt makes sure to let Rostov know that, this time, he is going to die, going so far as to spout the line “Time to die” during an interview on TV, just to enrage Rostov.
 After being called out on TV like that Rostov stubbornly puts aside the invasion plans to take down Matt instead, but you can’t kill what can’t be killed and Chuck Norris is unkillable.
-Rostov, plus his numerous henchmen, go head to head with Matt on several occasions, be it destroying an entire shopping mall, chasing down an explosive-rigged school bus full of children, or a high rise building with dozens of tanks surrounding it.
+Rostov, plus his numerous henchmen, go head to head with Matt on several occasions, be it destroying an entire shopping mall, chasing down an explosives-rigged school bus full of children, or a high rise building with dozens of tanks surrounding it.
 The movie isn’t short on explosive action sequences.

 The film does have some issues with the pacing, though, as some scenes come across of disjointed.
 One scene, in particular, has Matt randomly showing up a fairground, which was the site of one of Rostov’s attacks – an attack we didn’t get to see – which makes the scene feel completely random and out of place with what came before it.
 Writer James Bruner does mention in the special features of the disc that the script was trimmed in places, which resulted in a pieced-together story that hops from one action sequence to the next.
 In fact, an entire character played by Melissa Prophet, who at first comes across as a love interest for Matt, is suddenly dropped from the movie with no warning.
 It’s been said that she just wasn’t working, so they just reduced her character down to what can only be described as a cameo.
 Ouch.